douglasglu/douglasglu/README.md

 #### Recent graduate from the Flatiron School Data Science Bootcamp with a background in finance and a passion for all things FinTech

 - 🔭  I’m currently transitioning from my previous role as an analyst at J.P.
 Morgan to a data scientist
-- 🌱  Learning SQL and Solidity
+- 🌱  Learning SQL and Tableau
 - 👯  Looking to collaborate on open source projects in FinTech relating to Coinbase, Square, and more!
 - 💬  Ask me about transitioning from Wall Street to Silicon Valley
 - ✨  Ping me about meditation and mental toughness